UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

       width= "45%"
       height= "auto"></div>

   UBC Chem-E-Car is a design team under the UBC Chemical & Biological Engineering Department that competes in the annual AIChE (American Institute of Chemical Engineers) Regional and National Chem-E-Car Competitions.
-We are a top contender in our region, most recently having qualified to compete in the 2018 National ChemE Car Competition.
+We are a top contender in our region, most recently having qualified to compete in the 2018 National Chem-E-Car Competition.
 While currently employing electrochemical batteries on our model-size cars, biochemical batteries is a frontier that no one has mastered yet.
 Can you help us be the first?

 Click [here](http://www.ubcenvision.com/chemecar/) to learn more about _Chem-E-Car_!